Submissions Are Currently Open

 Previously Published and Simultaneous Submissions

 We will consider previously published work.
 If the poem appeared elsewhere first, no problem, just include prior publication credits when you submit, and we’ll make sure acknowledgments are listed in the chapbook.
+Quick note: be sure it is okay with that publisher that you publish elsewhere.

 To stay in the loop, you can follow us on our Bluesky page, where we’ll post updates and project news.